Classic & Modern Wine & Cuisine in the Rioja

 Gómez Cruzado Winery Visit

-Gómez Cruzado is the most innovative producer in Haro’s Station Quarter, home to Rioja’s traditional stalwarts.
+Gómez Cruzado is the most experimental producer in Haro’s Station Quarter, home to Rioja’s traditional stalwarts.
 It’s an old winery with new ideas, making all of its wines in a tiny building in the Barrio de la Estación.
 It makes classic Riojas blending Tempranillo, Garnacha, and other grapes from the best vineyards in Rioja, but Gómez Cruzado’s cult status comes from its premium terroir-focused wines.
 The white Montes Obarenes blends usual and unusual white grapes into one of the most acclaimed white Riojas on the market.
 Cerro Las Cuevas is sourced from old vines planted with a classic Riojan blend, but ages in large foudres for a fresher profile that showcases the vineyard.
 Finally, Pancrudo is one of the wines that put Rioja Garnacha on the map.
 This expressive, fragrant single vineyard red enchants enthusiasts and critics alike, and has become one of Rioja’s cult wines.
-Note: Pancrudo is often unavailable due to strong demand.
+Predelicto and Viña Dorana, old brands resurrected by Gómez Cruzado, offer a taste of Rioja of yesteryear with large proportions of Garnacha.

 Vivanco wine museum visit